elementalsecurity/sec-arch/docs/10-ReferenceArchitectures/ZeroTrust/Tradeoffs.md

-Call out items like:
+# Design Trade-Offs

-Short-lived tokens vs performance
+- Short-lived tokens improve security but may increase authentication overhead.

-Sidecar proxy overhead vs security granularity
+- Sidecar proxy enforcement offers granular control at the cost of network latency.

-Centralized KMS latency vs key-per-tenant isolation
+- Centralized KMS simplifies key management but introduces potential latency and single point of failure.